Lukoil: 2000s

 In 2000, Lukoil acquired the distribution and marketing operations of American oil company Getty Oil.
-This resulted in the control of a network of gas stations in the United States as well as the first time Lukoil enters the American oil market.
+This resulted in the control of a network of gas stations in the United States, as well as the first time Lukoil entered the American oil market.

 In September 2004, ConocoPhillips purchased a 7.6% stake in Lukoil for about $2 billion.
 According to some commentators, the sale of this deal was planned before in a personal meeting between Russian President Vladimir Putin and ConocoPhillips' president and CEO, James Mulva.
 After the auction, Lukoil and ConocoPhillips announced the creation of a strategic alliance.
 Later, the American company increased its stake to 20% in Lukoil and sold to the Russian company part of its network of gas stations in the United States and Western Europe.
 The two oil companies also agreed to jointly develop an oil and gas field in the northern Timan-Pechora area of Russia (Komi Republic) and intended to secure the rights to develop the West Qurna Field in Iraq, one of the country's largest.

 Uzbekistan's deputy prime minister Ergash Shaismatov announced on 30 August 2006 that the Uzbek government and an international consortium consisting of state-run Uzbekneftegaz, Lukoil Overseas, Petronas, Korea National Oil Corporation, and China National Petroleum Corporation signed a production sharing agreement to explore and develop oil and gas fields in the Aral Sea, stating "The Aral Sea is largely unknown, but it holds a lot of promise in terms of finding oil and gas.
 There is risk of course but we believe in the success of this unique project".
 In December 2006, Lukoil announced the acquisition of 376 filling stations in six European countries: Belgium, the Czech Republic, Finland, Hungary, Poland, and Slovakia, from ConocoPhillips.

-In 2007, Lukoil established a joint-venture with Gazprom and in 2008, established a joint-venture as well with Italian oil company ERG S.p.A.
+In 2007, Lukoil established a joint-venture with Gazprom and in 2008, established a joint-venture as well with Italian oil company Erg S.p.A.
 In 2009, Lukoil and Norwegian oil company Statoil won a tender offer for the development of the West Qurna Field in Iraq.
-However, in early 2012, Statoil withdrew from the project, resulting in Lukoil consolidating 75% of development of the oil field.
+However, in early 2012, Statoil withdrew from the project, resulting in Lukoil consolidating a 75% stake in the development of the oil field.